How Truckers Can Help End Human Trafficking

 For the safety of both drivers and victims, it’s important not to approach traffickers directly.
 Quickly alerting law enforcement to deal with traffickers and recover victims will help avoid potential obstacles in the eventual prosecution of the traffickers.

-The battle against trafficking is a team effort — the more readily available resources we have at our fingertips, the better prepared we’ll be to make a difference.
+Stamping out trafficking requires a team effort.
 Here are a few key resources for those looking to join the fight:

 The 3PL You’ve Been Looking For